FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/tutorials/hydrowkshp/module4str.rst.txt

 |hydrow042f|

-Step 2: Reproject and Export Street Layer
+Step 2: Re-project and Export Street Layer
 ---------------------------------------------------

 The street layer must be in the project coordinate system before buffering.